 - Two-thirds (66%) of home cooking fires start with the ignition of food or other cooking materials.

-- Ranges or cooktops account for the majority (62%) of home cooking fire incidents.
+- Ranges or cooktops account for almost two-thirds (63%) of home cooking fire incidents.

 - Frying dominates the cooking fire problem.